awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 ## Before you begin<a name="Aurora.Integrating.AutoScaling.BYB"></a>

-Before you can use Aurora Auto Scaling with an Aurora DB cluster, you must first create an Aurora DB cluster with a primary instance and at least one Aurora Replica\.
-Although Aurora Auto Scaling manages Aurora Replicas, the Aurora DB cluster must start with at least one Aurora Replica\.
+Before you can use Aurora Auto Scaling with an Aurora DB cluster, you must first create an Aurora DB cluster with a primary DB instance\.
 For more information about creating an Aurora DB cluster, see [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

-Aurora Auto Scaling only scales a DB cluster if all Aurora Replicas in a DB cluster are in the available state\.
-If any of the Aurora Replicas are in a state other than available, Aurora Auto Scaling waits until the whole DB cluster becomes available for scaling\.
+Aurora Auto Scaling only scales a DB cluster if the DB cluster is in the available state\.

 When Aurora Auto Scaling adds a new Aurora Replica, the new Aurora Replica is the same DB instance class as the one used by the primary instance\.
 For more information about DB instance classes, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.
 Also, the promotion tier for new Aurora Replicas is set to the last priority, which is 15 by default\.
 This means that during a failover, a replica with a better priority, such as one created manually, would be promoted first\.
 For more information, see [Fault tolerance for an Aurora DB cluster](Concepts.AuroraHighAvailability.md#Aurora.Managing.FaultTolerance)\.